Chart Color Schemes

 Golden Beach has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 27 projects that could affect the region.
-Notable ones are Palm Lake Resort Pelican Waters, Aura Brook Parklands Development, Pelican Waters Infrastructure Upgrade B, and Caloundra South Industrial Precinct.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 27 projects likely to impact the area.
+Key projects include Palm Lake Resort Pelican Waters, Aura Brook Parklands Development, Caloundra South Industrial Precinct, and Nirimba Sports Complex.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.